allendavidsnook/allendavidsnook.github.io/_posts/2021-09-19-logitech-circle-view-doorbell-mixed-bag-so-far.md

 to add the accessory to our Home; I got this:

 Some searching revealed I wasn’t the only one with this problem.
 I didn’t keep close track at this point, but one of these two things I did got me past that.
-It was either 1) unplugging the HomePod in the kitchen so that the living room Apple TV could be the “Connected” Home Hub (in the Home app &gt; Home icon &gt; Home Settings &gt; Home Hubs &amp; Bridges or 2) doing a hard reset of the Doorbell (apply external USB power while holding down the doorbell button and keep holding it for 15 seconds)
+It was either 1) unplugging the HomePod in the kitchen so that the living room Apple TV could be the “Connected” Home Hub (in the Home app > Home icon > Home Settings > Home Hubs &amp; Bridges or 2) doing a hard reset of the Doorbell (apply external USB power while holding down the doorbell button and keep holding it for 15 seconds)

 After doing that I was able to add the Doorbell and get video just as a delivery arrived